 Compared to mainland Chile, Easter Island is expensive.
 Almost everything has to be shipped or flown in, and you may sometimes feel you’re not getting value for money.
 The upside is the wonderful fresh fish and, in summer, mangoes and small, sweet pineapples.
-The guavas on the bushes are ripe (and plentiful) when yellow, and there are some other interesting island-only fruits around, which you can try in
+The guavas on the bushes are ripe (and plentiful) when yellow, and there are some other interesting island-only fruits around, which you

 can try in the local ice creams.
 Don’t leave Easter Island without trying the local banana bread known as poe (best bought at the Riro bakery opposite the church), at 1,000 pesos per hearty square.